PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:19:58
+Last updated: 2024-04-02 19:21:05
-Random Quote: What wisdom can you find that is greater than kindness? - Jean-Jacques Rousseau
+Random Quote: Nobody will believe in you unless you believe in yourself. - Liberace